Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 I don't know how this works.

-This is vignettes from Obama Phil.
+This is vignettes from Obamaville.

-Tina Caffarelli of Lynn pleaded not guilty Monday to charges including larceny, property destruction, and receiving stolen property.
+Tina Caffarelli of Lynn pleaded not guilty Monday to charges including larceny, property destruction and receiving stolen property.

-She was ordered held on two hundred and fifty dollars bail.
+She was ordered held on $250 bail.

 I don't even understand this.

-This is a woman who uh who ste but by the way, when they say the welfare benefits card, this is basically the food stamps card, isn't it?
+By the way, when they say the welfare benefits card, this is basically the food stamps card, isn't it?

-You it's like a kind of credit card.
+It's like a kind of credit card.

-It's like uh it's it's like the uh whatever they call it.
+It's like the whatever they call it.

-It's the food stamps credit card, don't leave home without it.
+It's the food stamps credit card.

-Uh it says more about you than cash ever can.
+It says more about you than cash ever can.

-So they all the nick all the uh all the uh aluminum uh it's all going into the aluminum recycling uh and that's all being confused because it's contaminated by the uh Coca-Cola or seven up or whatever's in there, so she's she's damaged the planet.
+So all the aluminum, it's all going into the aluminum recycling, and that's all being confused because it's contaminated by the Coca-Cola or 7-Up or whatever's in there.

 Now, how often does she do this?

-Uh popular saying in Massachusetts, Lin Lin, the city of Sin, you never come out the way you went in.
+You never come out the way you went in.

-That's that uh that's uh that's what they say in Massachusetts.
+That's what they say in Massachusetts.

 You have a wild time there.

-I'll bet you know sometimes Mitt Romney likes to go on an almight you know, people say he's Mr. Clean Cut Mormon.
+I'll bet you know, sometimes Mitt Romney likes to go on an almighty.

-Just like somehow just like fire up the car, drive into Lynn, maybe uh maybe beat some mug some guy in an alley, take his food stamps stamp, and then and then uh and then and then steal all the uh steal all the coke because he doesn't drink, so he wouldn't uh he gets all the coke with the food stamps and then you just shovel it into the redemption machine and then you drive away with three dollars in nickels.
+I'll bet you in Massachusetts, he likes to go on an almighty bender, just like somehow just like fire up the car, drive into Lynn, maybe beat some, mug some guy in an alley, take his food stamps stamp, and then steal all the Coke because he doesn't drink, so he wouldn't, he gets all the Coke with the food stamps, and then you just shovel it into the redemption machine, and then you drive away with $3 in nickels.

 Because it's not income.

-It's not income, so it's it's on his investment.
+So it's on his investment.

 This is the Obama economy.